jdum/odfdo/doc_src/src/recipes.md

 ### How to add footnote to a text document

 Minimal example of how to add an footnote to a text document.

+Notes are quite complex so they deserve a dedicated API on paragraphs:

+paragraph.insert_note()

+The arguments are:

+after    =>   The word after what the “¹” citation is inserted. note_id  =>       A unique identifier of the note in the document. citation =>   The symbol the user sees to follow the footnote. body     =>   The footnote itself, at the end of the page.

+odfdo creates footnotes by default.
+To create endnotes (notes that appear at the end of the document), add the parameter: note_class='endnote'.

 ??? code "recipes/how_to_add_footnote_to_a_text_document.py"